ritzballares/HackerNewsToday/README.md

 # Hacker News Today
 Hacker News Today is a chrome extension that displays the top stories from [Hacker News](https://news.ycombinator.com/).

-TODO:
-- Prettify UI
-- Publish chrome extension
-- Fix bug: Duplicated stories if user decides to click on *Update list* twice (or more)
+I created this to review JavaScript and learn how chrome extensions are made.

+## To test:
+1. Clone repo
+2. Go to `chrome://extensions`
+3. Toggle on **Developer Mode**
+4. Click **Load unpacked**
+5. Select the directory that contains this project's files
+6. Test it!